By: Laura Worhacz

 By: Rick Hernandez

-Now, let us imagine ourselves in that situation… this is a group of catholic missionaries, that now had two openings for the retreat, and a man, intoxicated, down on his luck, asking them to let him go with them.
+Now, let us imagine ourselves in that situation… this is a group of Catholic missionaries that now had two openings for the retreat, and a man, intoxicated, down on his luck, asking them to let him go with them.
+Let us think deeply about this.
 What would we have done?

 By: Laura Worhacz